jup-ag/space-station/docs/2-apis/1-swap-api.md

 ---
+sidebar_label: "Swap API (Recommended)"
-title: Swap API — Recommended way to interact with Jupiter
+description: "Recommended way to interact with Jupiter"
+title: "Swap API (Recommended)"
 ---
-# Swap API: Recommended way to interact with Jupiter

 We offer an API and an SDK, but, we recommend that integrators use our API.
 The API offers several benefits: